orbeon/orbeon-forms-doc/Form-Builder-~-The-Form-Editor.md

 ## Creating your first form definition

-After pressing the "New" button on the [[summary page|Form Builder ~ Summary Page]], you reach the form editor proper.
+After pressing the "New" button on the [[summary page|Form Builder ~ Summary Page]], you reach the form editor (also known as form designer) proper.
 Form Builder requires that you provide two small pieces of information before starting:

 * **Application Name.** Each form definition has an _application name_ which identifies a group of forms that belong together.
 In practice, an application name might correspond to a project, or a department, or a company.
 For example, all forms built by Orbeon have the "orbeon" application name.
 _NOTE: Depending on your permissions, the application name might have been picked for you already, or you might have the choice of a restricted set of application names._